Prevention, Education, Advocacy, and Response Program

 In order to reduce sexual and relationship violence, we have to talk about it as an educational community.
 We provide programs, trainings and discussions on the topics of consent, healthy relationships, gender and sexuality, masculinity, sexual violence, dating and domestic violence, stalking and others.

-We can provide in-person support through our weekly drop-in office hours in the Ellison Campus Center Room 112 when the university is open.
-Students can also schedule an appointment by calling the PEAR phone or emailing email@example.com.
+We can provide in-person support through our weekly drop-in office hours in the Ellison Campus Center Room 112 when the university is open (no appointment is needed to attend the drop-in hours).
+If these hours do not work, students can also schedule an appointment by calling the PEAR phone or emailing firstname.lastname@example.org.